IBON Foundation: Networks

-Buy Pinoy Build Pinoy – Venue for Filipino producers and consumers to work together building a pro-Filipino economy.
-With the slogan “Buy Pinoy, Build Pinoy”, it aims to give Filipino producers the means and opportunity to excel in local and foreign markets while encouraging Filipino consumers to patronize locally produced goods and services.

-No Deal!
-Movement Against Unequal Economic Agreements - Coalition of organizations and individuals opposed to unequal economic agreements.
-It advocates democratic governance, economic sovereignty, building the national economy and economic relationships based on equality and mutual benefit.

 Pagbabago!
 People's Movement for Change – Broad-based national movement for people to make their voices heard.
 It fosters “new politics” (government from below); advocates supervision of leadership by a politically aware, empowered people and encourages leadership support.
 With a track record of being pro-people, pro-Filipino and honest, it calls for a government which relies on the continuing consent and support of the governed rather than coercive means to maintain power.

 Our World is Not For Sale (OWINFS) – Worldwide network of organizations, activists and social movements committed to challenging trade and investment agreements which advance the interests of powerful corporations at the expense of people and the environment.

 People's Movement on Climate Change (PMCC) – Global campaign which aims to provide a venue for the grassroots (especially from the south, the most affected and least empowered to adapt to climate change) to participate in the process of drawing up a post-2012 climate-change framework.

 People's Coalition on Food Sovereignty (PCFS) – Growing network of grassroots groups of small food producers (particularly peasant-farmer organizations and their support NGOs), working towards a People's Convention on Food Sovereignty.

-Philippines Transparency and Accountability Council (PTAC, an Independent People's Council) – Organization of non-partisan individuals, groups and sectors opposed to corruption.

 RESIST! – International campaign to draw a broad aggregate of people worldwide who are opposed to neoliberal globalization and war.